 Animal Removal and Trapping in Jacksonville, FL

-I’d also like to note that trapping should be involved with raccoon removals because they will tear back into a home if they have the opportunity.
+I’d also like to note that trapping should be involved with raccoon removal because they will tear back into a home if they have the opportunity.
 If there’s a mother with babies involved, no amount exclusion is keeping her from attempting to get back into the home.
 This is where the destruction of property can grow and become very expensive to repair.

 Derrick Clay